monotonically-unstable/monotonically-unstable.github.io/_posts/2017-07-21-compile_time_error_prevention.md

     ...

-HOLY SHIT.
+Congratulations if you spotted the error on first sight, we didn't.

 ---

 ## Discoveries

-To understand the implications of that simple mistake, you need to have context.
-We discovered it in a 20 years old legacy system in the navy.
+That single line of code would have had a literally devastating effect, it was discovered in a 20 years old military legacy system that... well, it does "stuff".

+> Thank god no kitty got to the wrong destination.

 This piece of code was no joking matter.
 Once discovered the managers ordered a complete analysis of the code (20 years old code-base) and the developers discovered 33 mismatches of such.

-> Thank god no kitty got to the wrong destination.

 The problem was not with the names nor was it with the documentation.
 The actual problem with that function was with the type-system.

 > There was another problem, and that was test coverage.
 But as that problem could also get repeated in the tests, I'm not satisfied with just better tests.
 I want the problem solved from the root.
+So maybe the type-system was only the solution?

 After realizing that the problem was not lat/long specific, we started seeing it in other places too.
 Meters got converted to yards, km/h to knots and other fallacies (even int to bool).